Skip to main content

 1. Your agent plans once - figures out what nodes to use and how to connect them

-2. pflow compiles the workflow - saves it as a reusable pipeline
+2. pflow compiles the workflow - saves it as a reusable .pflow.md file

 3. Execution is instant - run the same workflow with different inputs, zero reasoning cost

 Nodes are individual tools (call an LLM or API, read a file, or any MCP tool).
 Workflows chain them together.
-Over time, your library grows - complex tasks become instant commands.
+Save a workflow and your agent can discover it later, reuse it with different inputs, or chain it into a larger workflow.

 Two ways to run workflows

 Agent-driven: Your AI agent discovers, creates, and runs workflows through pflow.
-This is the primary flow - your agent handles automation tasks using workflows it has built.
+This is how most people use pflow — your agent handles automation using workflows it has built.
 Direct CLI: Saved workflows are CLI commands.
 Run them directly in scripts, CI/CD pipelines, or cron jobs - no agent needed.

 # Agent builds this once, then anyone can run it